Women’s, Gender, and Sexuality Studies Requirements

 Appointments in Women’s, Gender, and Sexuality Studies: Associate Professors Sonja Thomas and Jay Sibara; Assistant Professor Laura Fugikawa; Visiting Assistant Professor Andrea Breau

-Professors with Cross-listed Courses in Women’s, Gender, and Sexuality Studies: Kimberly Besio (East Asian Studies), Cedric Gael Bryant (English, African-American Studies), Ben Fallaw (History and Latin American Studies), Mary Beth Mills (Anthropology), Nikky-Guninder K. Singh (Religious Studies), Mark Tappan (Education), Larissa Taylor (History), and Andrea Tilden (Biology); Associate Professors Dean Allbritton (Spanish), Chandra Bhimull (Anthropology, African-American Studies), Audrey Brunetaux (French and Italian), Megan Cook (English), Britt Halvorson (Anthropology), Annie Kloppenberg (Performance, Theater, and Dance), Laura Saltz (Art and American Studies), Katherine Stubbs (English), John Turner (History), and Natalie Zelensky (Music); Assistant Professors Ana Almeyda-Cohen (Spanish), AB Brown (Performance, Theater, and Dance), Sarah Duff (History), Jin Goh (Psychology), Annie Hikido (Sociology), Benjamin Lisle (American Studies), Seth Kim (Cinema Studies), Mohammad Shabangu (English), and Gwenyth Shanks (Performance, Theater, and Dance); and Visiting Assistant Professors Danila Cannamela (French and Italian) and Danae Jacobson (History)
+Professors with Cross-listed Courses in Women’s, Gender, and Sexuality Studies: Kimberly Besio (East Asian Studies), Ben Fallaw (History and Latin American Studies), Nikky-Guninder K. Singh (Religious Studies), Larissa Taylor (History), and Andrea Tilden (Biology); Associate Professors Dean Allbritton (Spanish), Chandra Bhimull (Anthropology, African-American Studies), Audrey Brunetaux (French and Italian), Megan Cook (English), Britt Halvorson (Anthropology), Annie Kloppenberg (Performance, Theater, and Dance), Laura Saltz (Art and American Studies), Katherine Stubbs (English), John Turner (History), and Natalie Zelensky (Music); Assistant Professors Ana Almeyda-Cohen (Spanish), Kelly Brignac (History), AB Brown (Performance, Theater, and Dance), Sarah Duff (History), Jin Goh (Psychology), Benjamin Lisle (American Studies), Seth Kim (Cinema Studies), Nazli Konya (Government), Mohammad Shabangu (English), Gwenyth Shanks (Performance, Theater, and Dance), Kerry Sonia (Religious Studies); among others.

 Requirements